FranceskoRacaku/Colors3/README.md

 When a user selects a color from the Adapter View, the second activity should be launched and this new acitvity's layout backround will be set to the selected color and a TextView will appear with the name of the color.
+Furthermore, there is an option to change the language from English to Spanish.